-Please provide the URL of your institution's net price calculator: https://financialaid.wustl.edu/how-aid-works/cost-calculators Titps://illiancialaid.wdsti.cdd/flow-aid-works/cost-calculators
+G0.
+Please provide the URL of your institution's net price calculator:

+• https://financialaid.wustl.edu/how-aid-works/cost-calculators

-Provide 2022-2023 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2023-2024 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2022-2023 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2022-2023 academic year costs of attendance will be available:
+□ Check here if your institution's 2023-2024 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2023-2024 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board
+G1.
+Undergraduate full-time tuition, required fees, room and board

-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2022-2023 academic year.
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2023-2024 academic year.
 (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).

-- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - · Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).
+- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - ✓ Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - ✓ Do not include optional fees (e.g., parking, laboratory use).

-First-Year Undergraduates
+FIRST-YEAR UNDERGRADUATES

-PRIVATE INSTITUTIONS
+PRIVATE INSTITUTION

-Tuition: \$59,420 \$59,420
+Tuition: \$61,750 \$61,750

-PUBLIC INSTITUTIONS
+PUBLIC INSTITUTION

-Tuition: In-district
+Tuition: In-district:

 Tuition: In-state (out-of-district):

 Tuition: Out-of-state:

-Tuition: Non-resident alien
+Tuition: Non-resident

-FOR ALL INSTITUTIONS •
+FOR ALL INSTITUTIONS

-Required Fees \$1,170 \$1,170
+Required Fees \$1,232 \$1,232

-Room and Board (on-campus): \$18,470 \$18,470
+Room and Board (on-campus): \$20,778 \$20,778

-Room Only (on-campus): \$12,698 \$12,698
+Room Only (on-campus): \$13,188 \$13,188

-Board Only (on-campus meal plan): \$5.772 \$5.772
+Board Only (on-campus meal plan): \$7,590 \$7,590